salrashid123/salrashid123.github.io/binary_auth_demo/README.md

 # Verify Deployment Failure for vuleranable images

-Change the base image from `alpine` to `debain`.
+Change the base image from `gcr.io/distroless/static` to `debain`.
 This will cause the pipeline to fail since the number of CVE findings will exceed the allocated threshold in `check_vulnerabilities.sh -p $PROJECT_ID -i gcr.io/$PROJECT_ID/hello-app:$SHORT_SHA -t 5` (default level: `5`)

 - edit `deployment/Docker
 ```
-#FROM alpine
+#FROM gcr.io/distroless/static
 FROM debian
 ```